gridsome/gridsome.org/docs/pages-api.md

 ### removePageByPath(path)

-Removes a page mathing the provided path.
+Removes a page matching the provided path.

 ### removePagesByComponent(path)

-Removes all pages mathing the provided component path.
+Removes all pages matching the provided component path.

 ### findAndRemovePages(query)

-Removes all pages mathing the provided query.
+Removes all pages matching the provided query.

 ### findPages(query)

-Returns all pages mathing the provided query.
+Returns all pages matching the provided query.

 ### findPage(query)

-Returns first pages mathing the provided query.
+Returns first pages matching the provided query.

 ## The page context